Functorial differential spaces and the infinitesimal structure of space-time: RWFL evolution of the universe with nilpotents

-If the evolution has to proceed further, there is only one option: $k \in \{0\} \cup \NN$ must become smaller and smaller, i.e. the ``degree of differentiability'' has to deteriorate.
-We thus have the sequence of smaller and smaller monads
+If $k>0$, the evolution can proceed further, with $k$ becoming a smaller and smaller nonnegative integer (let us notice that this is a strong ``if'').
+We thus have the sequence of decreasing monads

 This can be interpreted in the following way.
-When the point $*$ is reached, the usual time $t$ loses its meaning, and the ``duration'' starts to be measured by another ``quantised'' time parameter -- the decreasing sequence of $k$'s.
+When the point $*$ is reached, the usual time $t$ loses its meaning, and the ``duration'' starts to be measured by another ``quantised'' time parameter, namely, by the decreasing sequence of $k$'s.
 Finally, when $k= 0$, we have the monad $\mathcal{M}_0(\ev_\ast)$ for which